jsidharth/Twitter-prototype/README.md

 # CMPE-273-twitter-prototype
-This a prototype of Twitter.com built using MERN stack.
+This a prototype of Twitter.com built using **MERN stack**.
 The prototype is built as a lab requirement for Enterprise Distributed Systems (CMPE - 273) class at San Jose State University, under professor Simon Shim.

 ### Technologies used
 * Node.js